MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

    If you did not upload the **einstein_platform.pem** file in step 3, then also add **ACCESS_TOKEN**.
 The unmanaged package uses this access token.
 5. Add the **PureCloudKnowledgeUtility** Lightning component as a [utility item](https://help.salesforce.com/articleView?id=dev_apps_lightning_utilities.htm&type=0) to a Lightning app.
 This Lightning app must have an Open CTI Softphone.<br />
    **Note**: Be sure to select **Start automatically**.

-### Update the PureCloudKnowledgeUtility bundle for Lightning Deployments

-If you're running Salesforce Lightning then run through the following steps:

-1. In your Salesforce organization, search for Installed Packages in the administrative portal using the quick find tool.
-2. Open the unmanaged package for the knowledge utility
-3. Click "View Components"
-4. Open the Aura Component Bundle item (e.g. "PureCloudKnowledgeUtility")
-5. Click the "Developer Console" button
-6. Uncomment the line according to the instructions in the code (i.e. remove the <!-- and --> from the beginning and end of the line, respectively)
-7. Click File / Save
+6. Alternatively, add the lightning component into any object's page if preferred over a utility item.

+### Update code if you want to enable Einstein Next Best Action integration

+1. Update the Case object by adding a custom field with the API name Last_utterance__c configured as a text field.
+This will receive the transcript utterances that Einstein NBA strategies will evaluate.
+(Alternatively, change the field name to which the update targets within line 158 of the file PureCloudKnowledgeUtilityController.apxc...this code can be extended to support multiple objects, as well)
+2. Uncomment lines 154-165 of the file PureCloudKnowledgeUtilityController.apxc
+3. Uncomment line 89 of the file PureCloudKnowledgeUtilityHelper.js
+4. Uncomment line 7 of the file PureCloudKnowledgeUtility.cmp

 ## Usage

 1. Send an ACD chat message, digital message, or make a call to a transcription-enabled voice queue in Genesys Cloud for Salesforce.
 2. As the customer, send or say a message that corresponds with the dataset that was used to train Einstein.
 3. Open the Lightning component.
-The Lightning component updates with articles related to the chat message.
+The Lightning component updates with articles related to the interaction.
 4. Click an article.
 Confirm that the article opens inside Salesforce.